oils-for-unix/oils/doc/oil-language-tour.md

 - 42 for integers
 -->

-The [FAQ][] explains that the Oil **project** has both the compatible [OSH language]($xref:osh-language) and the new [Oil language]($xref:oil-language).

-This document describes the latter from a **clean slate** perspective, i.e. without legacy and [path dependence][].
-Remember, Oil is for Python and JavaScript programmers who avoid shell!

-Knowledge of Unix shell isn't assumed, but shell users will see similarities, simplifications, and upgrades.
+This document describes the [Oil language]($xref:oil-language) from **clean slate** perspective.
+Knowledge of Unix shell or the compatible [OSH language]($xref:osh-language) isn't assumed.
+But shell users will see similarities, simplifications, and upgrades.

+Remember, Oil is for Python and JavaScript users who avoid shell!
+See the [project FAQ][FAQ] for more color on that.

 [FAQ]: https://www.oilshell.org/blog/2021/01/why-a-new-shell.html
 [path dependence]: https://en.wikipedia.org/wiki/Path_dependence

-**Warning**: This document is **long** because it demonstrates nearly every feature of the language.
-You may want to read it in multiple sittings, or read blog posts like [The Simplest Explanation of Oil](https://www.oilshell.org/blog/2020/01/simplest-explanation.html) first.
+This document is **long** because it demonstrates nearly every feature of the language.
+You may want to read it in multiple sittings, or read [The Simplest Explanation of Oil](https://www.oilshell.org/blog/2020/01/simplest-explanation.html) first.

-To summarize:
+A summary of what follows:

 1. Oil has interleaved *word*, *command*, and *expression* languages.
    - The command language has Ruby-like *blocks*, and the expression language